fabiangreffrath/woof/README.md

  * A "demowarp" feature has been added allowing to fast-forward to the desired map in a demo (since Woof!
 1.2.0).
  * Level stats and level time widgets have been added to the automap (since Woof!
 2.2.0).
  * The weapon sprites can now be centered during attacks (since Woof!
 2.2.0).
+ * The player coordinates widget on the Automap is now optional (since Woof!
+3.0.0).
+ * Sounds may now be played in their full length (since Woof!
+3.0.0).
+However, this only applies to sounds originating from (removed) map objects, not to those that emerge "in the player's head".
+ * All textures are now always composed, whether they are multi-patched or not.
+Furthermore, two separate composites are created, one for opaque and one for translucent mid-textures on 2S walls.
+Additionally, textures may now be arbitrarily tall (since Woof!
+3.0.0).
+ * A new wrapping column getter function has been introduced to allow for non-power-of-two wide mid-textures on 2S walls (since Woof!
+3.0.0).

 ## Input